Solo-Hawk/CS-Army-Discord-Reboot/README.md

     - Some sort of logging?
     - Server Stats
 + Refactor Files and Variables, make naming clear
-    - Improve Welcome and Starboard.
-Commands functional but need refactored
+    - Improve Starboard.
+Commands functional but need refactored and made more readable
 + More Configs and way to store data for multiple servers